brisad/grec/README.rst

 TODO
 ----

-* Provide a way to colorize only groups in regular expression
 * Add support for attributes like blinking
 * Add support for only changing background color from CLI
 * Python 3 support